Meyer (family of bronze casters)

 There are many pieces preserved cast by members of the Meyer family, documented or signed.
 Signatures have sometimes led to confusion since given names, as per common practice at the time, were repeatedly used in the family.
 Over six generations, seven Gerhardt (Gärdt, Gerdt, Gert, Gertts, Gerhard) and eight Johann (Hans) are known.
 Sometimes these have been mixed up in the literature.

 The confusion is made more challenging as different members of the family used the same signature, often punched with the same set of punches, which were passed on over generations.

 As was customary for their profession, bronze casters of the Meyer family throughout all generations signed their casts using the traditional formula which let the piece itself speak: either in Latin "Me fecit…" (I was made by...) or German "mich goß…" (I was cast by...).
 On many casts made by members of the Meyer family the signature was made with punches.
 Over generations, casts dating from the late 16th to the mid-18th century were marked with the same set of punches.
-As was standard practise, they did note use the punches for marking bells.
+As was standard practice, they did note use the punches for marking bells.
 As some of these letter punches were gradually worn, single letters or numbers were replaced over time.

 The two earliest known casters of this dynasty are Johann (I), who died 1610, and Gerhardt (I).
 The latter, coming from Stockholm, briefly joined Johann (I) in his workshop in Riga in 1596 before moving on to Italy.
 It is not certain how they were related.